-Reintroduction of the CCDA Bill
+3.6 Reintroduction of the CCDA Bill

-The proposed Bill is for making amendment to the provisions of Section 6 of the Coal Mines (Conservation and Development) Act 1974, for enhancing the upper limit of stowing and excise duty (SED) from the existing cap of ₹.10 per tonne to ₹.50 per tonne for all types of Coal under the provisions of CM (C&D) Act 1974.
+The proposed Bill is for making amendment to the provisions of Section 6 of the Coal Mines (Conservation and Development) Act 1974, for enhancing the upper limit of stowing an excise duty (SED) from the existing cap of Rs.10 per tonne to Rs.50 per tonne for all types of Coal under the provisions of CM (C&D) Act 1974.

 The Bill introduced in the Lok Sabha, was referred to the Standing Committee on Coal and Steel for examination.
 The Standing Committee recommended the Amendment Bill which was pending consideration in the Lok Sabha.
-The Bill stands lapsed on dissolution of the 15th Lok Sabha.
-The proposal for Amendment is being considered afresh.
+The Bill stands lapsed on dissolution of the 15thLok Sabha.
+The proposal for Amendment needs to be placed before the Cabinet afresh.

-Corporate Social Responsibility (CSR)
+3.7 Corporate Social Responsibility (CSR):

 Coal India Limited (CIL) and its subsidiary companies and Neyveli Lignite Corporation Limited (NLC) are undertaking different welfare activities under the CSR policy.
 The allocations of funds under CSR are as per DPE guidelines effective from 1.4.2014.
 These guidelines are based on Section 135(1) of Companies Act, 2013 which stipulates to spend at least 2% of the average net profit of the company for the three immediate preceding financial years.
-While Neyveli Lignite Corporation Limited (NLC) has allocated CSR funds as above, Coal India Limited (CIL) has formulated its own policy and allocated funds based on 2% of the average net profit of the company for the three immediate preceding financial years or Rs.2 per tonne of coal production of previous year whichever is higher.
+While Neyveli Lignite Corporation Limited (NLC) has allocated CSR funds as above, Coal India Limited (CIL) has formulated its own policy and allocated funds based on 2% of the average net profit of the three immediate preceding financial years or Rs.2 per tonne of coal production of previous year whichever is higher.

-The details of the amount earmarked and utilized by the Coal India Limited (CIL) and its subsidiaries under the Corporate Social Responsibility (CSR) fund during each of the last three years and the current year subsidiary-wise are as under:
+The details of the amount earmarked and utilized by the Coal India Limited (CIL) and its subsidiaries under the Corporate Social Responsibility (CSR) fund during each of the last three years and the current year subsidiary-wise are given on the next page: